Modbus-Monitor/docs/docs/products/android/advanced-guide.md

 **Management Options**:

 - **📞 Communications** - Start or stop the Modbus Client.
-This is the same as clicking on the Link Icon.
-This is also the default action when no item is selected and OK is clicked
+Same as clicking the Link Icon.
+Default action when no item is selected and OK is clicked
 - **➕ Add** - Add a new Monitor Point with default settings.
-This is the same as clicking the + floating button
+Same as clicking the + floating button
-- **❌ Remove** - Remove the selected item
+- **❌ Remove** - Remove the selected item from the monitor points list
-- **✏️ Change** - Change or edit the selected Monitor Point.
-This option is usually used after a new item is added to configure or set up the Monitor Point
+- **✏️ Change** - Edit the selected Monitor Point configuration.
+Usually used after adding a new item to configure settings
-- **📋 Copy** - Copy the selected item to memory
+- **📋 Copy** - Copy the selected item to memory for duplication
 - **📄 Paste** - Paste the copied item from memory and add it as a new item
-- **✍️ Write** - Write and send a new value to Modbus.
-Modbus Write must be enabled for each item for this to work (Write is disabled by default to prevent accidents)
+- **✍️ Write** - Opens [Write Dialog](#write-operations) to send custom value to Modbus device. **Write must be enabled** in monitor point configuration (disabled by default for safety)
-- **⚡ Write Preset Value** - Write the preset value to the Modbus Server.
-The preset value is set previously when setting up a new Monitor Point
+- **⚡ Write Preset Value** - Instantly sends the pre-configured preset value to the target device.
+Uses the preset value defined during monitor point setup
-- **👁️ Hide/Unhide Configuration** - Show or hide the line below the Register Name that displays a short description of the configuration
+- **👁️ Hide/Unhide Configuration** - Toggle display of configuration details line below the Register Name

+!!! info "Write Operations Access"
+    Both **Write** and **Write Preset Value** options are available in this menu and work in both Client and Server modes:

+    - **Write**: Opens dialog for custom value entry - see [Write Operations](#write-operations) for detailed usage
+    - **Write Preset Value**: Immediate transmission of pre-configured default value
+    - **Safety**: Both options require write capability to be enabled in monitor point configuration
+    - **Cross-Mode**: Available whether operating as Modbus Client or Server

 ### Configuration Dialog